 - WPML core plugin and WPML String Translation add-on

 - Advanced Custom Fields Multilingual (ACFML) plugin.
-ACFML is a bridge plugin that makes WPML and Advanced Custom Fields plugin compatible.
+ACFML is a “glue” plugin that makes WPML and Advanced Custom Fields plugins compatible.

-However, when adding these field types in Custom Fields, you should enter each choice on a new line in the Choices section.
-This makes it possible for you to then translate the choices automatically or using the Advanced Translation Editor.
-At the moment, you shouldn’t specify both a value and a label.
+However, Elementor only displays field values.
+So when you add these field types in Custom Fields, you should enter each choice on a new line in the Choices section.

-If you have not enabled the Translate Everything mode, you can translate the post and custom fields within it in the same way you would translate any other posts and pages.
+In the Translate What You Choose mode, you can translate the post, the custom fields within it, and your field labels and labels for Choices in the same way you would translate any other posts and pages.

-Here, we’ll quickly show you how to translate a post by yourself:
+Here, we’ll quickly show you how to translate a post and the field values by yourself:

 - Edit the post you want to translate.
 From the Language box, click the plus icon next to the language you want to translate the post into.

 - You’ll be taken to the Advanced Translation Editor.
-If you have translation credits, you can translate the content automatically.
-If not, enter the translations for each line and click Complete once you’re done.
+If you have translation credits, you’ll see the automatic translations filled in.
+You can review and accept them.
+If you don’t have credits and translate your content manually, click the plus icons and enter the translations for each line.
+Once you’re done, hit the Complete button.

 Once you have dynamically inserted the ACF custom field data into a Single Post template, you can translate it into your site’s secondary languages.
 To learn more, see our guide to translating Elementor templates.